 - You must be a U.S. citizen or an eligible non-citizen.

-- You must maintain satisfactory academic progress (defined as having at least a 2.0 GPA and being on track to graduate within 150% of the normal timeframe) in college or career school, and
+- You must maintain satisfactory academic progress (defined as having at least a 2.0 grade-point average and being on track to graduate within 150% of the normal timeframe) in college or career school.

 Applying for FSA

 You can complete the Free Application for Federal Student Aid (FAFSA) on the FAFSA website.

-Money Saving Tip: FAFSA is a Free Application for Federal Student Aid; however there are some websites that offer to complete the FAFSA for you, for upwards of $50.
-The FAFSA form only takes a relatively short time to complete.
+Money Saving Tip: FAFSA is a free application; however, some websites offer to complete the FAFSA for you, for upwards of $50.
+The FAFSA form takes a relatively short time to complete.
 It is worth your time to complete it yourself.

 Every accredited school that is recognized by the Education Department will be eligible for some form of FSA.
 The schools you select will send you information on how to get the funding you need to reach your education goals.

 Available Loans and Grants

 The following table gives you a quick breakdown on some of the types of loans and grants, applications, current interest rates and monetary limits for the 2023-2024 academic year: